yaaminiv/yaaminiv.github.io/_posts/2024-03-11-CEABiGR-Part16.md

 head(allRes.allFem) #Confirm changes
 ```

 All output is saved in [this folder](https://github.com/sr320/ceabigr/tree/main/output/98-enrichment-result-compilation).
+Oh, and I got to close [this issue](https://github.com/sr320/ceabigr/issues/105)!

 ### Paper notes and thoughts